 [The Last Command, 1985]

 The mid-80s was stockpiled with bands that wrote songs about humping and how great they were at it.
 Bands like W.A.S.P. even gave modern day rappers a run for their money in the braggadocious fuck game.
 The opener to their second album, The Last Command, “Wild Child” showed massive growth in songwriting and lyrical subtleties that weren’t as apparent on the self-titled debut.
-Also shining on this stellar track is the drumming of Steve Riley who joined the crew for this album.
+Also shining on this stellar track is the drumming of Steve Riley, who joined the crew for this album.
 The composition is tight, a classic rock ‘n’ roll format with just enough harmonization in the guitars to push W.A.S.P. up the Billboard charts.
-Those open chords under the verses leave plenty of room for Blackie Lawless’ distinctive, raspy voice and surprising range, and the guitar work flowing into the chorus, shows the skill, tightness and restrain of a well-tuned duo.
+Those open chords under the verses leave plenty of room for Blackie Lawless’ distinctive, raspy voice and surprising range, and the guitar work flowing into the chorus, shows the skill, tightness and restraint of a well-tuned duo.
 (Sadly, The Last Command was the last W.A.S.P. album to feature the work of Randy Piper on axe.)
 Not only does the track rock for the Camaro-cruising motorheads but it also provides enough riff, hook and catch for the lighter fans.
 With excellent chorus-riddled guitar solos, and a catchy, singable hook, “Wild Child” is certainly an example of W.A.S.P. at their absolute finest.
 A tremendous start to what is my personal favorite W.A.S.P. album.

 THE HEADLESS CHILDREN